eclipse-ankaios/ankaios/doc/docs/usage/tutorial-fleet-management.md

 ## Introduction

-This tutorial will show you how to manage a fleet of vehicles that are running Ankaios.
-We will remotely start new workloads on the vehicle and update existing one.
+This tutorial will show you how to manage a fleet of vehicles running Ankaios.
+We will remotely start new workloads on the vehicle and update existing ones.
-The reader should be familiar with Ankaios' basics as provided in the tutorial [Sending and receiving vehicle signals](tutorial-vehicle-signals.md).
+The reader should be familiar with the basics of Ankaios from the tutorial [Sending and Receiving Vehicle Signals](tutorial-vehicle-signals.md).

-For connecting the vehicles with the cloud we use an MQTT connection.
-Every vehicle connects to a central MQTT broker.
-The connection from the vehicle is established by a fleet connector workload which is managed by Ankaios.
-Using an Ankaios workload has the advantage, that workloads get direct access to the Ankaios control interface which enables them to start, stop and update other workloads.
+To connect the vehicles to the cloud, we use an MQTT connection.
+Each vehicle connects to a central MQTT broker.
+The connection from the vehicle is established by a fleet connector workload managed by Ankaios.
+The benefit of using an Ankaios workload is that workloads have direct access to the Ankaios control interface, allowing them to start, stop, and update other workloads.

 <figure markdown>
   ![Overview of workloads](../assets/tutorial_fleet_management.png)
   <figcaption>Fleet management overview</figcaption>
 </figure>

-To run this tutorial you will need a Linux platform, which can be a WSL2, RaspberryPi, a Linux PC or virtual machine.
+To complete this tutorial, you will need a Linux platform, which can be a WSL2, RaspberryPi, a Linux PC, or a virtual machine.
-Additionally, it's assumed that the Ankaios setup is done with mutual TLS (mTLS) disabled or using its default installation settings.
+It's also assumed that the Ankaios setup is done with mutual TLS (mTLS) disabled or using the default installation settings.

 ## MQTT broker

-In real world, the MQTT broker would reside in the cloud.
+In the real world, the MQTT broker would reside in the cloud.
-But for this tutorial we setup an MQTT broker on the local machine.
+But for this tutorial, we set up an MQTT broker on the local machine using the existing Eclipse Mosquitto container image.

 ```shell
 podman run -d -p 1883:1883 docker.io/eclipse-mosquitto
 ```

-This will start a broker on localhost listening to port 1883.
-For production use cases MQTT would use TLS and access control which is skipped here for simplicity.
+This will start a broker on localhost listening on port 1883.
+For production use cases, MQTT would use TLS and access control, which is skipped here for simplicity.

 We separate the messages for the different vehicles by using the following topic scheme: